 Living a healthy, physical lifestyle is very important to our body and mind.
 Exercise and eating correctly is what makes the difference.
-But how many days a week you should workout?
+But how many days a week should you workout?
 I would like to take a look into the why’s, when’s and how’s.

 It is a fact that the benefits gained through exercise, is dependant on when we exercise and for how long.
 Recent studies have shown that the benefits we can achieve from exercise is no longer based on the duration but on the effort we put in to our workout.
 So, let’s take a look at what needs to be done.

-How many days a week you should workout?
+How many days a week should you workout?

 Training in any sport will take up a lot of time and test you at every stage.
 This is something I have found out the hard way.
 This is the same for any sport, to achieve a high standard in your chosen sport, I’m sorry to say hard work is required!
-Trying to establish how many days a week you should workout, is really a simple question.
+Trying to establish how many days a week should you workout, is really a simple question.
 One that I will be addressing in this post.

 I would like to say that this really depends on what you want to achieve and how fast you want to achieve it?
 Keep your eyes on this page and I’ll direct you on how to achieve your goals, through daily regular workouts.

-Are you up to the task? – not many are!
+Are you up to the task? – Not many are!

 The sky’s the limits but only if you can stand up to hard workouts.
 So, are you ready?

 The first part of your training should be to make sure your body is up to the task.
-Bear in mind how many days a week you should workout and using the best training program, that fits in with your lifestyle.
+Bear in mind how many days a week should you workout and using the best training program, that fits in with your lifestyle.

 Exercise can be dangerous if you don’t take the necessary precautions before you begin.
 Now, if you already have a good level of fitness, then making that level great, shouldn’t be a difficult task.
 To achieve this you’ll need to put a training program into place.